Indo Global Colleges: Academics

-The Indo Global Colleges currently include four colleges The college of engineering offers four-year Bachelor of Technology (B.Tech.), and two-year Master of Technology (M.Tech.) degrees in various engineering fields.
-The college of architecture offers a five-year program awarding Bachelor of Architecture (B.Arch.), the college of education offers a one-year Bachelor of Education (B.Ed.) programme, and finally, the college of management offers a two-year Master of Business Administration (MBA).
+The Indo Global Colleges currently consist of four colleges.
+The college of engineering offers four-year Bachelor of Technology (B.Tech.), and two-year Master of Technology (M.Tech.) degrees in various engineering fields.
+The college of architecture offers a five-year program awarding Bachelor of Architecture (B.Arch.), the college of education offers a one-year Bachelor of Education (B.Ed.) programme.
+The college of management offers a two-year Master of Business Administration (MBA).
 All the colleges are affiliated to Punjab Technical University and the programmes are approved by the All India Council for Technical Education.

 Events and functions

 IGEF has organized various events and functions to promote student culture in the institute.
 "Lamhe" is Indo Global Colleges annual fest being organized every year regarding freshers who joined college in respected year.
 It has been organized every year since 2003.
 "Leap" is a placement drive organized in 2010.